czue/pegasus-docs/deployment/digital-ocean.md

 To run celery workers on Digital Ocean you will need to first add a managed Redis database, then the celery worker image.

+Then in your `app-spec.yaml` file make sure that the values for the `REDIS_URL` environment variables match the name you've chosen for your Redis database.